Mr. Bruce D. Johnson, Superintendent

 Tickets are $5 adults & students if purchased early and $7 if purchased at the door.

 MSHS Parking Lot Instructions

-- only drop your child off in the designated pickup/drop off area in the front of the school
+- Only drop your child off and pick your child up in the designated pick-up/drop-off area in the front of the school

 The Stanford Writing Assessment was taken by all students in grades 7, 9, and 11.
 This assessment is a direct measure of achievement in written expression.
 Evaluation occurs through holistic scoring as well as comprehensive information about students’ strengths and weaknesses.
 Seventh grade students received a descriptive writing assessment involving a description of a place or thing.
 Ninth grade students received an expository writing assessment involving the explanation of an option, issue or point of view.
 Eleventh grade students received a persuasive writing assessment involving the detailed support of a position, using logical reasoning and persuasive language to convince the reader to endorse the stated position.